-3.16.
+3.18.
 The Boot Seed Claim (boot-seed)

-The Boot Seed claim is a random value created at system boot time that will allow differentiation of reports from different boot sessions.
-This value is usually public and not protected.
-It is not the same as a seed for a random number generator which must be kept secret.
+The Boot Seed claim MUST contain a random value created at system boot time that will allow differentiation of reports from different boot sessions.

+This value is usually public.
+It is not a secret and MUST NOT be used for any purpose that a secret seed is needed, such as seeding a random number generator.